ANJANA-MM/devops-micro-internship-portfolio/week-01-aws-linux-setup/assignment-3-deployment.md

   * **Owner** → read/write/execute
   * **Group & Others** → read/execute
 - This ensures Nginx can read and serve the files, while still keeping them secure.
-- Prevents issues where files cannot be executed or accessed by the web server.
+- Prevents issues where files cannot be executed or accessed by the web server.<br><br>

 ---